Incentives are the engine that drives success for employees.

 Gain sharing is a system of management that companies use to achieve higher levels of sales performance.
 This is done by offering financial shares of the business gains to employees.

 In this model, businesses set their earlier revenue performance, productivity, or some other criteria as the baseline.
-Then the organization overall is given the goal of improving upon that performance.
+Then, the organization is given the goal of improving upon that performance overall.

 Once the new target is achieved, the organization offers team incentives based on how much of an improvement has been made over the baseline.